tc39/proposal-smart-pipelines/readme.md

 # Goals

-There are seventeen ordered Goals that the smart body syntax tries to fulfill, which may be summarized,<br>
+There are seventeen ordered goals that the smart body syntax tries to fulfill, which may be summarized,<br>
 “Don’t break my code,”<br>
 “Don’t make me overthink,”<br>
 “Don’t shoot me in the foot,”<br>
 “Make my code easier to read,”<br>
-and a few other Goals.
+and a few other goals.

 <table>
 <tr>